fixrb/brutal/README.md

 ## Warning

-The __Brutal__ development process does not prevent from bugs, and generated tests would be wrong if the code is wrong.
+__Brutal__ development process does not prevent from bugs.

+As a _picture of the behavior of the code_, a generated test suite is wrong as long as the code is wrong, regardless of whether all true expectations.

-This is why it is important to carefully read a generated test suite, to ensure that it describes the behavior of the code as it is expected to behave.
+However, this document becomes relevant when it shows that the code behaves as it is supposed to.
+It is therefore important to read it well.

-That is the price for _Brutal-Driven Development_.
+This is the price for _Brutal-Driven Development_.

 ## Installation